honest comparison

 Where the differences come from

 The differences between Junocal and Mindbody are not features.
 They are structural commitments that come from each company's ownership model, and they are difficult for the other side to walk back without changing what kind of business it is.
 Mindbody has been owned by Vista Equity Partners since 2019, when Vista took it private at a $1.9 billion valuation.
 Vista's playbook for software acquisitions is well documented: longer contracts, expansion of upsell tiers, marketplace monetisation, and tighter integration of payment processing.
 Each of those moves makes economic sense for Vista's return profile, and each one creates exactly the operator complaints the category produces.
 A 12-month minimum contract is not an oversight; it is the asset Vista bought.
 The marketplace commission on app-discovered clients is not a bug; it is the second revenue stream that justifies the multiple Vista paid.
 Junocal is independently owned, with no investors whose return profile depends on lock-in.
-The five public commitments on the Junocal homepage (no annual contract, public pricing, your Stripe account, your data, no marketplace) are operationally easy for Junocal to keep and operationally hard for Mindbody to match without restructuring the business Vista bought.
-That is the difference.
-The product feature set is downstream.
+The five public commitments on the Junocal homepage (no annual contract, public pricing, your Stripe account, your data, no marketplace) are easy for Junocal to keep and hard for Mindbody to match without restructuring the business Vista bought.
+That is the difference, and it shows up on your bill every month.

 Where Junocal is better